giladfrid009/WTracker/docs/workflows.md

 2. The camera should be completely stationary from which the entire arena is visible.

-3. The footage should be captured as distinct images for each frame, not as a continious video.
+3. The footage should be captured as distinct images for each frame, not as a continuous video.
 We recommend to use *"bmp"* image format, which is lossless, and is able to save single channel if the image is grayscale.

 4. Make sure that the distinct frames are saved as images with the frame number appearing in their name, such that it's possible to read them in-order.